 Our mission at Trellis is to enable modern distribution of home and auto insurance.
 Our technology makes it easier for you (the “end user”) to get and maintain the best insurance coverage by making it safer and easier to connect your personal insurance information to software applications that help you do things like save money, buy a car, or understand and select coverage options.
 These software applications are built and provided by our business customers (we’ll call them “developers” here) and are powered by Trellis.
-By delivering access to high-quality, usable insurance data that we’ve translated and standardized, we enable our developers to build, simplify, and improve experiences that benefit you.
+By delivering, with your consent, access to high-quality, usable insurance data that we’ve translated and standardized, we enable our developers to build, simplify, and improve experiences that benefit you.

 About this Policy

 Please note that this Policy only covers the information that Trellis collects, uses, and shares, and it does not explain what our developers do with any end user information we provide to them (or any other information they collect about you, their end user).
 This Policy also does not cover any websites, products, or services provided by others.
 We encourage you to review the privacy policies or notices of our developers or those third parties for information about their practices.

 Information you provide.
 When you connect your insurance accounts with a developer application or otherwise connect your insurance accounts through Trellis, we collect login information required by the provider of your account, such as your username and password, answers to challenge questions, or a security token.
 When providing this information, you give the developer and Trellis the authority to act on your behalf to access and transmit your information from the relevant insurance institution.

 Information collected from your insurance institutions.
 The information we receive from the insurance institutions that maintain your insurance accounts varies depending on the information made available by those institutions.
 But, in general, we collect the following types of information from your insurance institutions:

 - Information about auto, home and medical insurance policies, vehicles, and personal information (including drivers license, social security, medical and financial information contained within your policies) related to providing an accurate insurance quote;